-Considering the previous context, we see that both utilitarianism and deontology have their proponents with regards to priority in ethical decision making.
-One of our initial empirical questions that we would wish to address with Study 1 is whether perception of increased social consensus affects support for UHC.
+The previous literature makes clear that social consensus predicts preferences, however for those issues on which people have strong preferences, this inoculates them against social consensus.
+Furthermore, there has been no research done on the baseline degree of moral conviction people have regarding UHC.
+Thus, we wish to determine what level of moral conviction exists regarding support for UHC; Furthermore there is no evidence that the interaction of moral conviction on the effect of social consensus replicates in this context.
 As the previous research states, there is relatively strong evidence that perception of changed social consensus will lead to conforming to that consensus.
 Thus, in conditions of high social consensus in favor of UHC, we would expect to see increased support for UHC, conversely, if there is low social consensus in favor of UHC, we would expect to see decreased support for UHC.
-Additionally, there is a lack of research as the effect of strong deontological or utilitarian inclinations on support for UHC.
-However, hypothesize that it is plausible in our condition of high social consensus, that any interactive effect (if there is one) will be assessed as a null or non-effect.
+We hypothesize that in our condition of high social consensus, that there will be no effect of deontology or utilitarian leaning.
 In other words, we suspect that in cases of high social consensus, that this will subsume any individual moral or ethical assessment of the issue.
 Thus any individual effect that deontological or utilitarian inclination would otherwise have will not be apparent.

-Furthermore, looking at the contemporary literature, there are significant holes in our knowledge regarding the effectiveness of moral or non-moral framing on non-novel issues in the public perception.
-It is still unknown whether non-moral framing has the ability to reduce moral conviction for known topics, as well as whether moral framing has the ability to enhance moral conviction.
-Additionally, while there is evidence that a moral argument is persuasive to those with high moral conviction that are in favor of an issue (Tauber, 2014), it is an open question as to whether or not a moral argument will lead to increasing or decreasing support for those with high moral conviction that oppose the issue.
-We seek to address these issues in Study 2.
-Finally, if we see that the social consensus intervention from Study 1 is, or is not effective, that informs our perception of the results of moral conviction manipulation for Study 2.
-We would expect to see that if the social consensus intervention is effective, it is plausible that UHC is not a topic that is seen as highly moral in the population.
+Furthermore, there is still relatively little evidence indicating whether non-moral framing, defined as framing that contains pragmatic arguments highlighting economic and feasibility concerns, has the ability to reduce moral conviction in general.
+There is also no evidence on whether moral framing, defined as highlighting the moral or immoral elements in a position on a moralized attitude, has the ability to enhance moral conviction, defined as “evalulations based on perceptions of morality and immorality” in the context of UHC (Skitka, 2010).
+Additionally, there is evidence that a moral argument is persuasive to those with high moral conviction that are in favor of an issue (Tauber, 2014; Kutlaca 2013).
+For example, Kutalca and colleagues increased perceived moral conviction for public education successfully by presenting subjects with text focusing on education as a basic right, necessary for society.
+For subjects that were already strongly in favor of higher education, the increased moral conviction was effective in improving persuasiveness.
+However, for subjects that were not in favor of higher education, increasing moral conviction was not sufficient to persuade them.
+Thus, it continues to be an open question as to whether or not a moral argument will lead to increasing or decreasing support for those with high moral conviction that oppose the issue.

+We would expect to see that if the social consensus intervention is effective, it is plausible that UHC is not a topic that the population experiences strong moral conviction about, as measured using Skitka’s single item inventory of moral conviction (Skitka, 2014).
 This is because of the expected ‘peer inoculation effect’ from high moral conviction.
 Conversely, if moral conviction for UHC is low in Study 2, and we are unable to successfully manipulate it upwards, it is plausible that a social consensus based informational intervention would be particularly effective, as topics that do not have strong moral conviction backing them have been shown to be susceptible to opinion change through social conformity.

 Study 1